dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 =====================

 Section 16.
-Whats Next Step?
+What's Next Step?
 =====================
 This is superb!
 Thank you for joining me for `JavaScript ES6-ECMAScript 6-ECMAScript 2015 Features for everyone`.
 I hope you will start checking/testing and incorporating these features into your code right away.
-I hope now you have solid understanding of ES6 new features.
+I hope now you have a solid understanding of ES6 new features.
 Your next step could be looking into [ES7 standards/features](http://kangax.github.io/compat-table/es2016plus/) which is very new and not purely tested.

-reference
+Reference
 ---------------------
 ### Websites
 - http://es6-features.org